-Faculty members who leave the University may continue to serve as the chair, co-chair, advisor, or member of a dissertation committee for one year beyond their departure at the discretion of the department and without Graduate School exception, for students for whom they were chair or member before leaving the UO.
-Service beyond one year must be approved by both the degree-granting department and the Graduate School.
-To request service beyond one year after leaving the UO, the Department should submit a memo (by campus mail, by email to gradsch@uoregon.edu, or by fax to 6-2804) to the Graduate School from the Department Head confirming the value of this service to both the student and the degree program.
+Faculty members who leave the University may continue to serve as the chair, co-chair, advisor, or member of a dissertation committee for one year beyond their departure at the discretion of the department and without Division of Graduate Studies exception, for students for whom they were chair or member before leaving the UO.
+Service beyond one year must be approved by both the degree-granting department and the Division of Graduate Studies.
+To request service beyond one year after leaving the UO, the Department should submit the Dissertation Committee Service Nomination Form along with a memo from the Department Head confirming the value of this service to both the student and the degree program.